pcda17/pcda17.github.io/week-01.md

 How to use Docker from the iSchool Macs (in the classroom and in the lab):

-1. Download the files we need for our Docker container by opening a new terminal window.
+1. Open a new terminal window.

-2. Through Terminal, enter the following command to download the image files we'll be using.
+2. Enter the following command in the terminal window to download the Docker image files we'll be using.
 This could take several minutes.

 ```
 docker pull pcda17/ubuntu-container